claus-e-andersen/clanElectrons/README.md

 Physikalisch-Technische Bundesanstalt (PTB) in their paper "Characterization of new primary air kerma standards for dosimetry in Co-60, Cs-137 and Ir-192 gamma ray sources", Journal of Instrumentation, Volume 16, October 2021 (http://dx.doi.org/10.1088/1748-0221/16/10/P10014).
 Note that one electron per atom is modelled to be a "conducting, free electron" with zero binding energy whereas the remaining five electrons per atom are in three oscillators with given binding energies.

-Secondly, we assign the parameter list to dat and du the computations:
+Secondly, we assign the parameter list to dat and do the computations:

 ```
 dat <- dat.graphite